GayatriVadaparty/Portfolio/src/content/posts/02-How-quantum-computers-work.md

+---
+Title: "How Quantum Computers can change the world?"
+PublishedAt: 2021-11-20
+IsPublish: true
+---

 # How Quantum Computers can change the world?

 > “Quantum Computing teaches us a way to create a better world.”